 Kyle Bruckmann tramples genre boundaries in widely ranging work as a composer/performer, educator, and New Music specialist.
 His creative output – extending from conservatory-trained foundations into gray areas encompassing free jazz, post-punk rock, and the noise underground – can be heard on more than 100 recordings from labels such as New World, Hat Art, Carrier, New Focus, and Clean Feed.
 Current ensemble affiliations include Splinter Reeds, SFCMP, Eco Ensemble, Quinteto Latino, and the Stockton Symphony.
-He is Assistant Professor of Practice in Oboe and Contemporary Music at University of the Pacific, and also teaches at UC Santa Cruz, Davis and Berkeley.
+He is Assistant Professor of Practice in Oboe and Contemporary Music at University of the Pacific, where he teaches courses in composition and music management in addition to oboe.

 Bruckmann earned undergraduate degrees in music and psychology at Rice University, achieving academic distinction as a member of Phi Beta Kappa.
-He completed his dual M.M. in oboe performance and contemporary improvisation in 1996 at the University of Michigan, Ann Arbor.
+He completed his dual M.M. in oboe performance and contemporary improvisation in 1996 at the University of Michigan.